-Traditional, gel and plant-based memory foam American mattresses all have great attributes, although each is different.
+Each traditional, gel and plant-based memory foam American mattress has some great attributes, although each is different.
 Think about the qualities you want to find in a mattress when weighing options.

 With many traditional memory foam mattresses, you can find some great potential for value.
 One of their biggest consumer complaints is that users feel they sleep hot.
 Off-gassing is another major complaint with many different lines and models.
 All petroleum-based mattresses need to be aired out for some time.
 For the most part, though, owners report satisfaction with traditional memory foams.

 Gel memory foam mattresses are marketed to combat heat-retention issues in foam mattresses.
 Though many models demonstrate some improvement in regards to temperature, many consumers still find gel mattresses sleep hot.
 Off-gassing remains a problem with gel memory foam mattresses also.
 These mattresses tend to sleep slightly cooler than traditional, but don’t get caught up in the hype some companies create around their gel.
 Factors like density are still important to overall quality and comfort.